hellohaptik/docs_haptik/docs/agent-chat/for-team-leads.md

 ## My Chats

 In this tab the team lead can look at information relating to the chats assigned to him/her personally.
+To know more, [read on here](https://docs.haptik.ai/agent-chat/for-chat-agents)

 ## Business Overview